KaroliShp/Quantumformatics/README.md

 ### Design

-`Matrix` class represents an arbitrary matrix in a d-dimensional Hilbert space. `Ket` and `Bra` classes are derived from `Matrix` class and represent column and row vectors respectively.
-Dirac notation implementation uses `numpy` package under the hood to hold the values and perform calculations.
+`Matrix` class represents an arbitrary matrix in a d-dimensional Hilbert space. `Ket` and `Bra` classes are derived from `Matrix` class and represent column and row vectors respectively. `Matrix` implementation uses `numpy` package under the hood (composition) to hold the values and perform calculations.
 The main motivation behind having distinct `Ket` and `Bra` classes is the fact that `numpy` does not support column vectors natively (all vectors are treated as `(n,)` shape `np.ndarray`), which makes it harder to write BraKet notation using it.

 ### Usage